aditya24raj/lazy-scrcpy/README.md

 # How to save/modify arguments for my device?
 1. connect your device to computer and double-click zsave_arguments.py
 2. when prompted, enter the arguments you want and press enter
-3. lazy-scrcpy will launch scrcpy using these arguments while your device is connected
+3. from now on lazy-scrcpy will launch scrcpy using these arguments while your device is connected

 # How to modify default arguments?
-1. double-click zsave_arguments.py
+1. disconnet your device from computer and double-click zsave_arguments.py
 2. it will ask if you want to modify default arguments. enter `y`
 3. when prompted, enter arguments you want and press enter
 4. these arguments will be applied to devices which donot have any saved arguments